fbpx

 Cars lined the narrow street as we approached the trailhead.
 Either the hike has become more popular or more people are anxious to escape into the wilderness like us.

-After taking in views of the city and ocean stretched out below, we hit the trails which are well maintained and clearly marked.
-There were some steep drop-offs, but otherwise it was and easy and there was enough variety to keep pulling us further into the forest.
+After taking in views of the city and ocean stretched out below, we hit the trail which is well maintained and clearly marked.
+There were some steep drop-offs, but otherwise it was easy and there was enough variety to keep pulling us further along the trail and into the forest.

 Want to add a waterfall to your family hike?
 Take the Kalawahine Trail to Pauoa Flats and head downhill via the Aihualama Trail to connect to popular Manoa Falls.
 It would make for a long hike!
 But you can also access the falls more directly from the Manoa Falls Trail.
 Find a map of hiking trails in the area here to choose your own adventure.

-For more tips on Oahu family fun, sign up for the Little Bird Post below.
+For more kid-friendly hikes in Oahu, sign up for the Little Bird Post below.
 You’ll receive monthly updates with ideas that take you off-the-beaten path.